$\ell_1$DecNet+: A new architecture framework by $\ell_1$ decomposition and iteration unfolding for sparse feature segmentation: DecNet from an decomposition model and its scaled-ADMM solver

+We now clarify the hyperparameters and learnable parameters of $\ell_1$DecNet.
+In $\ell_1$DecNet, we have the following hyperparameters, the number of layers $L$, the number of convolution kernels $M$, and the sizes of convolution kernels which are in this paper all set as $(2R+1)\times(2R+1)$ with an integer $R\ge0$.
+The learnable parameters include the number $r$ in DFE block shared by all layers, convolutional kernels $K_m^{(l)}$ in all three blocks of each layer, $\beta^{(l)}$ in SFE block and $\hat\alpha_m^{(l)}$ in AVMU block of each layer, where $m\in \{1,2,\cdots,M\}$ and $l\in\{0,1,\cdots, L-1\}$.

-These blocks are organized as \reffigure{fig:idnet-idlayer}.
-In IDNet, we aim to learn the following parameters: $r_p,r_q$ shared for all layers, $K_m^{(l)}$ in LSS block and $\alpha^{(l)},\beta^{(l)}$ in AVMU block, where $m\in \{1,2,\cdots,M\}$ and $l\in\{0,1,\cdots, L-1\}$.
-Calculations in IDNet are basic, including element-wise non-linear functions, arithmetics of matrices and 2D-convolutions, just like those in a typical CNN.
-Therefore, the back-propagation can be conducted by the autograd package of deep-learning framework like PyTorch.
+Calculations in $\ell_1$DecNet are all basic, including element-wise non-linear functions and 2D convolutions.
+Therefore, the back-propagation can be conducted efficiently by the Autograd package of deep learning framework like PyTorch.
+Also, it is straightforward to extend $\ell_1$DecNet to 3D case by using 3D convolutions.